AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/using-style-structure-refs.md

 Secondly, images may be uploaded via the Upload API.
 This API lets you send a source image (in either PNG, JPEG, or WebP format) and returns a unique ID that can be used in later calls, like the ones we will demonstrate below.

-Using the [Upload API](https://bitter-tiger-28.redoc.ly/#operation/upload) requires a file, of course, as well as the mime type.
+Using the [Upload API](../api/upload_image/) requires a file, of course, as well as the mime type.
 Here is an example function that demonstrates this.
-It assumes a previously created access token using a `CLIENT_ID` and `CLIENT_SECRET` value.
+It assumes a previously created access token using a `CLIENT_ID` and `CLIENT_SECRET` value. **Note:** This function is used again in the examples below, and the complete script for this guide is shared at the bottom of this page.

 ```js
 async function uploadImage(filePath, fileType, id, token) {